meumobi/meumobi.github.io/_posts/2018-10-18-create-crud-app-ionic4-angularfire5.md

       /components
 ```

-At this tage you can observe some interesting points:
+At this stage you can observe some interesting points:
 - we use routing module for items, not for shared module, because we don't expect to share any route
 - items service is "mocked", it's easier to test our App, consuming mock entries.